deeplook/vbbvg/README.rst

 Todo
 ----

-Due to time limitations any help is welcome with any of the following items:
+- mention http://fahrinfo.vbb.de/bin/stboard.exe/en? (provides some more
+  filtering features)
+- add more examples in the Usage section above
 - turn this into a real pip-installable package
 - make the code *polyglot*, running not only on Python 2.7 but also 3.4/3.5
 - test option to filter specific line types like S-Bahn ('S.*') or single lines ('U7')
 - use in some real dashboard like those of dhasing.io (the original purpose!)
 - mention that case is ignored in the whole tool for all stop names

+Due to time limitations any help is welcome with any of the items above.